erikmol/skolmaten-scrape/README.md

 ```
 - **Update interval**: How often to fetch new data in seconds
 - **Number of weeks**: Number of weeks to fetch (1 = current week only, 2 = current + next week, etc.)

+## Finding School Slugs

+Visit https://skolmaten.se and search for your school.
+The slug is the last part of the URL.
+Example: `https://skolmaten.se/ostra-real` → slug is `ostra-real`

 ## Sensor Data